-Payne & Curtis (2017) training are one of the main factors influencing technology acceptability and use.
+Payne and Curtis (2017) training are one of the main factors influencing technology acceptability and use.
 As a potential intervention to prevent auditors from using optional technology, we study the date of technology training.
 Adequate timing could reduce the pressure associated with time, thereby enhancing readiness for training if pressure is lower (non-working season) and reducing technology resistance.
 Training long before use (in non-working seasons too) can, however, raise memory decline concerns.
 We manipulate three-fold training (July, November and December), which varies in both time pressure and proximity to the time the technology is used to conduct an audit.
 We then get the perceptions of two strains commonly acknowledged in accounting (time pressure and memory confidence) and intentions to develop and use new techniques.
 When training is available earlier, we see that training is higher; that busy seasonal stress is more important than memory retention.
 Intention to train is also directly affected by technology using ease of use and confidence in memory, work experience, gender and position within the company.

-As AIS is one of the administrative items to collect, classify process, analyse and communicate to outside parties financial information suitable for making decisions and managing the company (Toth, 2012).
+As AIS is one of the administrative items to collect, classify process, analyse and communicate to outside parties' financial information suitable for making decisions and managing the company (Toth, 2012).
 The external audit is a set of principles, standards, rules and methods by which an organized critical examination of the internal control systems and the data proven in the books, records and financial statements of the project can be carried out (Belfo & Trigo, 2013; Al-Momani & Al-Shibil, 2013).

-The concept of AIS defined by (Carrado & Jordan, 2002) is the advanced use of information technology, as information technology is a component of information systems.
+The concept of AIS defined by (Corrado & Jordan, 2002) is the advanced use of information technology, as information technology is a component of information systems.

 According to the contemporary use of information systems and its advanced technologies, the banking sector has adopted new working methods that depend on these systems for their superior ability to provide accurate, organized and valuable information that helps finance departments to make their financial decisions, meet the needs of their customers in the best possible way, and facilitate the process of continuous change and modernization.
-As Loudon & Loudon (2008) define it: as a set of interconnected elements that work together to collect, retrieve, process, store and disseminate information, to support decision-making, coordination, control, analysis and observation in an organization.
+As Loudon and Loudon (2008) define it: as a set of interconnected elements that work together to collect, retrieve, process, store and disseminate information, to support decision-making, coordination, control, analysis and observation in an organization.
 At the same time, it is a group of individuals, equipment, procedures, software, communications, and databases, working manually, mechanically or automatically to collect, store and process information and then transmit it to the beneficiary (Mamić & Oluić, 2013).

-Al-Khalidi (2015) defined the concept of an external audit that it is a science characterized in a set of practical steps, procedures, rules and tests by which a systematic critical examination of the internal control systems and the data fixed in the books, records and financial statements of the project can be carried out to express a neutral opinion in the expression of the final financial statements about the outcome of the project's work and its financial position at the end of a specified period s.
 Further, auditing has the methods used for auditing by the auditor's work in examining the systems of internal controls and the content of the transactions (Alawaqleh et al., 2021).
 The books' methodology is not limited to that of the auditors.
 Financial records and auditing objectives are represented by assessing the degree to which the financial statements at the end of a specified period express the project's results, such as profit or loss and its financial position.